Ricfried, Count of Betuwe

-Ricfried was a 9th and 10th century count in Betuwe (Batavia) now in the Netherlands, possibly into parts of the Rhineland now in Germany.
+Ricfried was a 9th and 10th century count in Betuwe (Batavia) now in the Netherlands.
+His areas of influence possibly stretched into parts of the Rhineland, which is now in Germany.

 Historians sometimes refer to his family as the "Balderics" because both his son and grandson were bishops named Balderic.

 Partly for this reason it has been proposed by historians such as Leon Vanderkindere that he may be an ancestor of the Counts of Loon (Looz) in modern Belgian Limburg, because this family also included a bishop named Balderic.

 Life

-He was mentioned in an 897 charter by Zwentibold, King of Lotharingia, as a Count with possessions in Betuwe.
+What we know of Ricfried derives mainly from two records, along with several which mention him as the father of Bishop Balderic.

-He was also known as Count Dodo (comitatu Dodonis), his memorial calling him "Ricfridus hoc nomine Dodo vocatus … comes".
-The memorial names presul Baldricus … preses Rodolphus … victor Yrimfredus pariterque comes Nevelongus [prelate Balderic, governor Rudolph, victor Ehrenfried and count Nebelung] as his children.
-Virtually all that we know about Ricfried is based on this memorial and the one charter which mentions him.
+Firstly, the memorial of he and his wife says that Ricfried had driven away pagans.
+It also names his children as presul Baldricus … preses Rodolphus … victor [or "rector"] Yrimfredus pariterque comes Nevelongus (prelate Balderic, governor Rodulph, victor/rector Yrimfred and count Nevelung).
+The memorial also mentions that was also known as Count Dodo, his memorial calling him "Ricfridus hoc nomine Dodo vocatus … comes".

-The biography of Bishop Balderic I of Utrecht states that “he was the son of Count Ricfried in the Betuwe, who expelled the Vikings from Utrecht, after which Balderic, who like his immediate predecessors had resided in Deventer, was able to move the bishopric back to Utrecht.”
+Secondly, under the name Count Dodo he was mentioned in an 897 charter by Zwentibold, King of Lotharingia, as a count who held comital office which included at least part of Herwen in Batavia.

+Thirdly, the 10th century of Bishop Balderic's predecessor Radboud of Utrecht says that Balderic, "the son of Count Ricfried", used to visit Bishop Radboud, who saw him as an outstanding young man who would become bishop himself one day.

+Furthermore, the necrologium of Egmond in Utrecht says the father of Bishop Balderic of Utrecht was a count of Cleves (comes clivensis) and the necrologium of the Plechelmus basilica in Oldenzaal, founded by Balderic, calls Balderic himself "Balderic of Cleves" (de clivis).
+Jongbloed argues that although the style of the title seems to be from a later generation, it should not be ignored.